VipinJain1/VIP-K-Nearest-Neighbors-Naive-Bayes-Logistic-Linear-Regression/README.md

 If another example of feature height, male is generally having more height then female. so, probability of height of positive (male) class label will also increase.

 #### Model Interpretability:
 If I want to tell model is sensible or not, if Yq is +1 or -1, class label is positive or negative.
+I can pick up most important feature which has absolute weight value which is large.
+I can pick those features only.
+I can interpret based on weight if that person is male or female based on length of hair for example.  if height is tall and hair length is short, I can say person is male.